 Last-minute revision advice for the final countdown…

 No matter how much prep you’ve already done, finishing your revision in the right way can make all the difference.
+When it all comes down to it, you've just got to remember stuff.
+But how do the high achievers get all that information to stick?

 1. Condense what you need to know into smaller chunks